folbricht/desync/README.md

 The CLI tool uses the desync library and makes most features available in a consistent fashion.
 It does not match upstream casync's syntax exactly, but tries to be similar.

+Every command's full flag list, with defaults, is in [docs/cli](docs/cli), generated from the commands themselves.
+The tables below cover the options that need more explanation than their help text gives.

 ### Commands

 #### Chunking and Extraction